trane/octopress/source/_posts/2013-02-24-concrete-cesk-for-dalvik.markdown

 `line` is defined the same as `label` and is a side-effect of the s-expression generation, not part of the actual grammar.

-Finally, we can add something to our transition function's `match` statement:
+We can add a few new items to our transition function's `match` statement:

 {% codeblock next_noplabel.rkt lang:racket %}
 (define (next state)